Trump and Chicago, Trump Assassination Attempt Trial, Russia Ukraine Drone Attacks

 That's common sense.

-Data shows that violent crime is down in Chicago in recent years, but Trump maintains that the the National Guard would be sent here and to other cities to fight crime.
+Data shows that violent crime is down in Chicago in recent years, but Trump maintains that the National Guard will be sent here and to other cities to fight crime.

 How are people feeling in Chicago?